Offshore Development Centre (ODC): How To Set It Up? (+A Detailed Checklist)

 Dedicated resources hiring model

 This model is used for long-term projects with unclear scope and requirements.
-Within this model, clients will have a whole team at their disposal and follow a simple pricing system: clients will pay a monthly sum of money that covers the salary of each team member plus overheads, including outsource provider’s administrative and infrastructure expenses.
+Within this model, clients will have a whole team at their disposal and follow a simple pricing system: clients will pay a monthly sum of money that covers the salary of each team member plus overheads, including outsourcing provider’s administrative and infrastructure expenses.

 7. Best Practices to Maintain an Offshore Development Center